“… The Eternal Man is seal’d, never to be deliver’d.

-Robert Hood (called ‘Rob’ by friends – and Wikipedia) is an Australian-born writer with a British ancestry, who grew up on a literary diet of British and US culture.
-Only later did multi-culturalism and the imaginative life of countries such as Russia, France, Japan and China make any headway into his literary worldview.
-Though he read the occasional juvenile book in primary school, it wasn’t until he reached high school that a reading of H.G.
+Robert Hood is an Australian-born writer with an Irish/Scottish ancestry, who grew up on a literary diet of UK and US culture.
+Only later did multiculturalism and the imaginative life of countries such as Russia, France, Japan and China make any headway into his literary worldview.
+Though he read the occasional juvenile SF book in primary school, it wasn’t until he reached high school that a reading of H.G.
 Wells’ classic novel War of the Worlds kickstarted what would become an obsession.
-He read voraciously from then on: science fiction, fantasy, horror, crime and humorous books (such as the works of P.G.
-Wodehouse), but also classics and mainstream literary works.
+He read voraciously from then on: science fiction, fantasy, horror, crime and humorous books (especially the works of P.G.
+Wodehouse), but also veered on to classics and mainstream literary works.
 And these days, graphic novels… as well as the odd non-fiction, usually for research purposes.
 He also loves cinema, but that’s another story.

 Though wanting to be a writer right from the beginning, and in high school English classes tended to write full-length stories (mostly fantastical) when one- or two-page “compositions” on any mundane topic were assigned as homework, he subsequently went to Macquarie University on a teaching scholarship, gaining a BA Hons.
 (Distinction) and then an MA Hons.
 (Distinction) in Literature, as well as a Dip.
 Ed.
 His undergraduate honours thesis was on “Ultimate Pattern: A Study of Order and Destiny in Wonderland and Other Fantasy Worlds (namely Middle-earth and Arrakis)”, and his major postgraduate thesis examined the topic: “The Terrible Ones: [William] Blake’s Monsters and the Imagery of Objective Form”.
 He subsequently taught English and History at Elderslie High School.